HOT TUB BENEFITS

 HELP MANAGE DIABETES

-Researchers have reported that hot water and hydrotherapy, including a hot tub's regular use, can help control diabetes.
-It has also been known to lower blood pressure and significantly reduce blood sugar.
+Researchers have reported that hot water & hydrotherapy, including a hot tub's regular use, can help control diabetes.
+It has also been known to lower blood pressure & significantly reduce blood sugar.
 A Colorado-based study recently revealed that diabetes patients who soaked in a hot tub for about 30 minutes a day, 6 days a week, found their average blood sugar level dropped by 13%!
-Even if your heart appears healthy, hop out of the tub after 20 minutes, never enter a hot tub alone and always be sure there is someone nearby in case there is an emergency
+Even if your heart appears healthy, hop out of the tub after 20 minutes, never enter a hot tub alone & always be sure there is someone nearby in case there is an emergency.

 TIME WITH FAMILY & FRIENDS